3wn00/Pokemed_quest/README.md

 ## Project Context

 This is a group project for the Software Engineering course (Block 3) at Zuyd Hogeschool.
+(Current Phase: MVP Implementation as of April 1, 2025, Landgraaf, NL).

 ## Introduction